- MFA, Creative Writing, The University of Alabama, 2009

 - Kilometer Zero, A book collaboration/translation project of my grandfather’s guide to running, originally published in the Catalan language.

-- Dancefloor, A series of essays based off of pop songs.
+- Dancefloor, A hybrid text based off of pop songs.

 - What The World Has Come To, A series of essays about professional wrestling.